Algorithmic Accountability

 Start Your AI Model Governance Programme

-Organisations that build robust model governance now will define industry practice.
+Organisations that build robust model governance now will define industry practice in New Zealand.
 Those that wait will be measured against standards they had no hand in shaping.
+Our specialists are ready to help your team build governance that holds up under scrutiny.

 Initial engagement includes model landscape audit, regulatory gap assessment, and bias risk scoping for NZ populations